Budapest in Winter: Weather & 12 Best Things to Do (2026)

 Crowds

-However, once the Christmas holiday season is over, January and February tend to be much quieter.
+December is one of the busiest times in Budapest, but once the Christmas holiday season is over, January and February are much quieter.

 Prices

-If you are looking for more affordable prices, you can get cheap flight tickets to Budapest for January and February.
-January and February are the coldest months but there are many things you can do in Budapest in winter.
+If you are looking for affordable prices, you can get cheap flight tickets to Budapest for January and February.
+January and February are the coldest months but it’s low season, so you can get cheaper flight and hotel deals.

 ✔️ No time to plan your trip?